khulnasoft/integrations-core/nfsstat/README.md

 ### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, so to enable it in `datadog.yaml`, update this setting:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, so to enable it in `khulnasoft.yaml`, update this setting:

    ```yaml
    logs_enabled: true